Third Anglo-Maratha War: Events in Nagpur

-Events in Holkar
+Events in Indore

 The Court of Holkar, based at Indore, was at this time practically nonexistent.
 The dynasty was headed by 11-year-old Malhar Rao Holkar III under the regency of his dead father's mistress Tulsi Bai Holkar.
 Tulsi Bai was executed by her own troops in December 1817 for allying with the British; soon after, the British advanced into Holkar's territory, encountering his army about 40 km north of Indore at the Battle of Mahidpur.

 The battle of Mahidpur between Holkar and the British was fought on 21 December 1817, lasting from midday until 3:00 am.
 Lieutenant General Thomas Hislop was commander of the British forces which came in sight of the Holkar army at about 9:00 am.
 The British lost around 800 men but Holkar's force was destroyed, with about 3,000 killed or wounded.
 These losses effectively knocked the Holkar out of the conflict and broke the power of the Holkar dynasty.
 The Battle of Mahidpur also proved to be a major setback for the Marathas as well.
 Henry Durand wrote, "After the battle of Mahidpur not only the Peshwa's but the real influence of the Mahratta States of Holkar and Shinde were dissolved and replaced by British supremacy."
 The remnants of Holkar's army were pursued across the territory by the British, suffering further casualties in small-scale skirmishes.
 Holkar was captured and his ministers made overtures of peace, and on 6 January 1818 the Treaty of Mandeswar was signed; Holkar accepted the British terms in totality.
 Large quantities of spoils of war was taken by the British, which remained an acrimonious issue for many years afterwards.
 Holkar came under British authority as a puppet prince subject to the advice of a British Resident.